toolleeo/cli-apps/README.md

 ## <a name="file-manager"></a>File manager

+* [browsr](https://github.com/juftin/browsr) - A pleasant file explorer that can browse the contents of local and remote filesystems with your keyboard or mouse; remotes include GitHub, over SSH, in AWS S3, Google Cloud Storage, or Azure Blob Storage.
 * [cfiles](https://github.com/mananapr/cfiles) - ncurses file manager written in C with vim like keybindings
 * [clifm](https://github.com/leo-arch/clifm) - A CLI-based, shell-like, and non-curses terminal file manager written in C: simple, fast, extensible, and lightweight as hell.
 * [felix](https://github.com/kyoheiu/felix) - TUI file manager with vim-like key mapping